vitrion/sipt/README.md

 # The Spark Image Processing Toolkit
 The *Spark Image Processing Toolkit (SIPT)* is the easiest way to process grayscale digital image algorithms by using Apache Spark and the Hadoop Distributed File System (HDFS)

 By using SIPT, you can distributedly process a large amount of images in a High Performance Computer System known as cluster.
-Alternativelly, you can use this software in both standalone and cluster mode in Spark.
+Alternatively, you can use this software in both standalone and cluster mode in Spark.
 This software has been tested in Spark 2.3.1 and Hadoop 3.0.3.

 ## How to cite this software